icons8/lunacy-docs/docs/release-notes/index.md

 — Polish
 ### Improvements
 - Improved **export to XAML**
-- Correct display of Japanese, Chinese, Korean characters in artboard title
+- Corrected display of Japanese, Chinese, Korean characters in artboard title
 - Improved Symbols items behavior when the size of the left panel changes
 - Reduced ruler size
 - Added the ability to collapse all items in the tree **(Ctrl + ~)**